University of Pavia Exchange

 The University of Pavia is a member of the Transatlantic Science Student Exchange Program (TASSEP).
 Students in Chemistry, Biology, Physics, Mathematics, and related majors might apply for a semester or an academic year at Pavia under the TASSEP agreement.

 |Term||Year||Deadline||Arrival Date||Departure Date|

 Take courses taught entirely in Italian (except foreign language courses) at the University of Pavia.
 Courses in Italian universities follow a semester schedule and are further divided into two periods within each semester.
-If you wish to participate in this exchange, you must be prepared to commit to a full academic year of study in Pavia.
 As in most European university systems, you are expected to be much more independent than in the United States.
 Choose from courses in the faculties of the Humanities, Law, Political Science, Economics, Science, Engineering, and Mathematics.

 The International Exchanges Coordinator of the Collegio Ghislieri and the International Student Advisor of the University serve as your liaisons in Pavia.
 There is no UO resident director on this program.

 For more information on the academic program, visit the University of Pavia.